loganfranken/loganfranken.github.io/_posts/2011-09-25-set-up-ucla-mwf-on-wampserver.md

 ---
+layout: blog
 title: "Set Up UCLA Mobile Web Framework on WampServer"
-date: "2011-09-25"
-categories:
+categories: Tutorial
-  - "development"
-tags:
-  - "php"
-  - "ucla-mwf"
-  - "wampserver"
+redirect_from: /blog/220/device-classification-in-the-ucla-mobile-web-framework
 ---

 **UPDATE**: If you read this post before, you might be wondering where all of the stuff about [WURFL](http://wurfl.sourceforge.net/) went.
 Well, since [version 1.2](https://github.com/ucla/mwf/blob/master/RELEASE), the UCLA Mobile Web Framework no longer depends on WURFL.
 This actually makes the installation process much smoother.
-Device capabilities are now determined by [storing information from Modernizr in a cookie](https://www.loganfranken.com/blog/220/device-classification-in-the-ucla-mobile-web-framework/).
+Device capabilities are now determined by [storing information from Modernizr in a cookie]({% post_url 2011-10-02-device-classification-in-the-ucla-mobile-web-framework %}).

 I wanted to set up my own local copy of the UCLA Mobile Web Framework (UCLA MWF) on WampServer.
 It was a pretty straightforward process, but I wanted to detail it anyway because I think it gives good insight on the internals of the framework.